British Values Statement

 The school's 2016 Ofsted report identified students’ spiritual, moral, social and cultural development as a strength and it was said that: "Pupils’ spiritual, moral, social and cultural development is strong.
 Enrichment activities, assembly work and global studies combine well to enhance this aspect of the school’s work.
 Pupils are well prepared for life in modern Britain and embrace different cultures." and "The teaching of spiritual, moral, social and cultural values is well developed.
 Pupils learn valuable lessons regarding tolerance for others.
 Pupils engage in charity work through the house system.
 They also learn about different religions, cultures, backgrounds and lifestyles though global education.
 This is reflected in the way that pupils socialise together well during breaktime."

 We actively promote these values through our:

-- Weekly team assemblies led by a variety of in school speakers
+- Weekly assemblies led by a variety of in school and external speakers

 - Student voice activities through the student council, prefects and team captains